dmunozvenegas-crypto/Nutrition-Application/README.md

 # Explanations

 ##### html
-The following html will contain all different pages for out web, mobile application, sign in page, userinformation,
+The following html will contain all different pages for out web, mobile application, sign in page, userinformation, page dedicated to all different kind of calculators. webpage to show meals

 # Explanations